cockpit-project/cockpit/doc/protocol.md

 only the control channel exists.
 Additional channels are opened and closed via command messages.

-Channels operate across all participants, and they help the cockpit-ws forwarding layer to know where to send messages.
+Channels operate across all participants, and they help a forwarding layer like cockpit-ws to know where to send messages.

 Framing
 -------